Legal Translators for USMCA’s IP Provisions

 The Need for Legal Translators for the USMCA

 The USMCA presents an opportunity for IP and other types of counsel to work with, or litigate, IP matters under the new agreement.
 If any issue involves Mexico, all of the relevant paperwork must be in both Spanish and English.
 To be able to handle a matter involving the USMCA in Mexico, you should consider getting help from the experienced, reliable legal translators at All Language Alliance, Inc. With our assistance, you will be able to have peace of mind that all of your technical, legal documents will be translated properly the first time.
-Call us 303-470-9555 today to learn more about our legal translation services from and into French, Spanish, and English, and to hire a Spanish remote interpreter, a Spanish in-person interpreter, a French remote interpreter, or a French in-person interpreter.
+Call us 303-470-9555 today to learn more about our legal translation services from and into French, Spanish, and English, and to hire a Spanish remote interpreter for a Zoom video deposition, a Spanish in-person interpreter, a French remote interpreter, or a French in-person interpreter.
 We also have experience in providing certified translations for the ITC Section 337 investigations, ITC trial proceedings, inter partes review (IPR) patent challenge proceedings, and patent infringement litigation.

 #alllanguagealliance #legaltranslationservices #legaldocumenttranslation #spanishtranslation #frenchtranslation #canadianfrenchtranslation #spanishtranslator #frenchtranslator #USMCA #US-Mexico-Canada Agreement #spanishtranslationservices #frenchtranslationservices #contracttranslation #agreementtranslation #contracttranslationservices #agreementtranslationservices